omid-ahmadpour/Software-Development-Anti-Patterns/README.md

-# Software-Development-Anti-Patterns
-## Anti-Patterns you should avoid
+# Software Development Anti-Patterns you should avoid

 Good software structure is essential for system extension and maintenance.
 The existence of an anti-pattern in your code can create a lot of bugs and you may have to fix it later properly.